Why research Long Covid recovery?

 At that time - autumn 2023 - there was little research focused on what helps people recover.
 Most studies were exploring symptoms, causes, or the wide-ranging impacts on daily life.
 It was also hard to find trustworthy information.
 Many of us turned to unverified sources - Facebook groups, YouTubers, online forums.
 Some of this information was invaluable; some was unhelpful or even harmful.
 A few online groups left me feeling despair, as I read stories of anger, grief, and hopelessness.

 With this project, my aim was to provide academically robust, accessible insights into what had helped a small number of people in my local area move towards recovery.
-This research doesn’t tell the whole story of Long Covid recovery - but it does tell some stories.
-It highlights common themes, draws connections, and, I hope, helps make sense of a complex and confusing experience.
+This research doesn’t tell the whole story of Long Covid recovery - but it highlights common themes, draws connections, and, I hope, helps make sense of a complex and confusing experience.

 The process of conducting the research helped me, too.
 Again and again, I found myself inspired by the people I interviewed.
 Some people motivated me to be braver in gently testing my limits - I started running again after hearing from those who’d returned to it.
 Others reminded me of the importance of small, slow increments - and I’d remember to pause, pace myself, and celebrate even the smallest of achievements.

 And yet, it’s also vital to say: not everyone has recovered.
 Some members of my support group have experienced devastating losses, and still live with daily pain, incapacitating exhaustion, and stigma.
-Their stories are no less important - and their needs just as urgent.
+Their stories are equally important, and their needs are urgent.

 We need more research, better services, and deeper understanding - so that everyone with Long Covid has a chance to find their way forward.